 Short-term Care: Rehospitalizations

-In Legacy Post Acute Care, 12.45 Percentage of Residents Rehospitalized
+In Legacy Post Acute Care, 20.03% of Residents Rehospitalized

 Short-term Care: ER Visits

 In Legacy Post Acute Care, 14.02% of Patients

 This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 In Legacy Post Acute Care, 80.41% of Resident

 This is the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.
 High levels of autonomy with ADL's often correlates with superior rehabilitation services.

 - Contra Costa Regional Medical CenterAcute Care Hospitals 2.45 miles away2500 Alhambra Avenue Martinez California 94553Government - Local(925) 370-5000